loyjoy/academy/experiences/variables/functions.md

     for multiple parameters.

   ### HasBpmnProcessVariable
-    HasBpmnProcessVariable returns 'true' if the variable has a value and 'false' if the variable has no value.
+    HasBpmnProcessVariable returns 'true' if the variable (parameter 1) has a value and 'false' if the variable has no value.

   ### HasDeniedAnySignleOptIn
     HasDeniedAnySignleOptIn returns 'true' if the user who is currently signed-in has ever denied any single-opt-in and 'false' if not.

   ### I18nTranslate
     This function returns the set translation in the users current language.
 The function expects the key for the I18nEntry as argument.
-    -------Beispiel?
+    The key should look like this:
+    welcome_greeting/1f6fb69a-49a8-47c6-ab8e-b6cd290fa196
+    This returns the greeting we put in the welcoming module by ourselves.
+    The numbers behind the '/' are the subprocesid.
+You can find it in the url if you click the process module.

   ### Interpolate
-    -------Unterschied zu translate und beispiel?
+    This functions returns the translation for a key aswell, but it allows dynamic values inside the translation. welcome_greeting/1f6fb69a-49a8-47c6-ab8e-b6cd290fa196
+    This returns the greeting we put in the welcoming module by ourselves.
+    The numbers behind the '/' are the subprocesid.
+You can find it in the url if you click the process module.

   ### IpAdress
     Returns the IP address of the current device.

   ### IsAuthenticated
     Returns 'true' if the user is signed in and 'false' if not.
+A user can be authenticated via our sign-in module or via an external authentication service.

   ### IsMobile
     Returns 'true' if the current user uses a mobile device and 'false' if not.